lgatto/rbc/README.md

 - Using C/C++ in R and the `Rcpp` package.
 - Source code versioning using `git` and `github`.

+Some of these topics will be addressed through the development of an R package that applied object oriented programming.
+The main thread that we will use is the definition and manipulations of generic and biological sequences that will, eventually, materialise into a fully fledged package.
+All the content will be made available here.

-Some material from earlier (similar) courses is available:
+Some material from earlier (similar) courses is available at:
 - Previous bootcamp: https://github.com/lgatto/rbc/tree/2014-01-07-CAM
 - Various teaching material: https://github.com/lgatto/teachingmaterial